-On the 1-st of January 2007 entered into force the adopted in 2006 Law on support and financial compensation to crime victims, which provides for effective national compensation system for the victims of explicit intentional serious crimes, among which is trafficking in human beings as well.
+On the 1st of January 2007 entered into force the adopted in 2006 the Law on support and financial compensation to crime victims, which provides for effective national compensation system for the victims of explicit intentional serious crimes, among which is trafficking in human beings as well.

 In April 2009 new supplements to the Penal Code were adopted by which were increased the penalties for trafficking in human beings (both the length of the penalty “deprivation of liberty”, as well as the relevant fines).
 A new corpora delicty was also introduced – Art.
-159c, through which was criminalised the use of (taking advantage of) a victim of human trafficking for acts of debauchery, forceful labour, dispossession of bodily organs or holding her/him in forceful subjection, regardless of her/his consent.
-Through the abovementioned new offence in the Bulgarian legislation was introduced the provision of Art.
+159c, through which was criminalised the use of (taking advantage of) a victim of human trafficking for acts of debauchery, forced labour, removal of organs or holding her/him in forceful subjection, regardless of her/his consent.
+Through the above mentioned new offence in Bulgarian legislation it was introduced the provision of Art.
 19 of the Council of Europe Convention on combating trafficking in human beings.
-One of the main reasons for the introduction of the new offence was the necessity to raise the effectiveness of the counteraction and criminal prosecution of trafficking by addressing the problem of the so called “search” and “use/ taking advantage” of the victims of trafficking in human beings.
+One of the main reasons for the introduction of the new offence was the necessity to raise the effectiveness of the counter-action and criminal prosecution of trafficking by addressing the problem of the so called “search” and “use/ taking advantage” of the victims of trafficking in human beings.

 There is a trend of an increased number of identified trafficked pregnant women.
 For instance, according to the statistics for 2011, the total number for the whole year was 29 pregnant women trafficked for the purpose of selling their babies.
 In general, there is a trend of growing number of identified Bulgarian victims of THB.

-On January 30, 2012 the Committee of the Parties to the Council of Europe Convention on Action against Trafficking in Human Beings adopted GRETA’s report about Bulgaria, as well as their recommendations.
+On the 30th of January 2012, the Committee of the Parties to the Council of Europe Convention on Action against Trafficking in Human Beings adopted GRETA’s report about Bulgaria, as well as their recommendations.